Kabiirk/vanilla_blockchain/README.md

 * **STEP 4: Way Forward**

     There are 2 main files which are to be worked with :
-    * `blockchain.js` which file contains the logic of this project which controls the behaviour of the blockchain.
+    * `blockchain.js` which contains the logic of this project which controls the behaviour of the blockchain.
 This is where new components/operation for the blockchain can be defined and exported/used.

     * `main.js` contains the driver code which implements a basic blockchain & it's various operations by using classes defined in `blockchain.js`.